 During the project's prehistory, NRAO conducted extensive measurements to characterize several candidate sites for the Millimeter Array.
-These studies have culminated in the (de facto) choice of an array site on the high (5000 m) plateau southwest of Cerro Chajnantor, Chile, about 40 km east of the village of San Pedro de Atacama.
-The goals of further site characterization are:
+These studies culminated in the recommendation of an array site on the high (5000 m) plateau southwest of Cerro Chajnantor, Chile, about 40 km east of the village of San Pedro de Atacama.
+The goals of further site characterization and monitoring are:

-- to identify and quantify site conditions that might influence the instrument design, - to provide a historical record of site conditions to guide priorities for instrument development and operation, - to maintain a continuous presence on the site through construction to the start of operations, and - to interact with other groups working on or near the site.
+- to identify and quantify site conditions and their influence the instrument design or operations concepts, - to provide a historical record of site conditions to guide priorities for instrument development and operation, - to maintain a continuous presence on the site through development and construction to the start of operations, and - to maintain contact and coordinate efforts with other groups working on or near the site.

-Areas of interest
+14.2 Areas of interest